OpenSlides/openslides-autoupdate-service/README.md

 ### With Docker

-The docker build uses the redis messaging service, the auth token and the real datastore service as default.
-Either configure it to use the fake services (see environment variables below) or make sure the service inside the docker container can connect to redis and the datastore-reader.
+The docker build uses the auth token as default.
+Either configure it to use the auth-fake services (see environment variables below) or make sure the service inside the docker container can connect to the auth service.
 For example with the docker argument --network host.
 The auth-secrets have to given as a file.

 ```
 docker build . --tag openslides-autoupdate